jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 for creating and configuring a baseline security in their Microsoft 365 tenant.
-At time of writing, the CIS Microsoft 365 Foundations Benchmark was in version 1\.3\.0, to which Viktor has contibuted.In March 2021, Erik Steringer published version 1\.1\.0 of his tool, Principal Mapper (PMapper), a tool for quickly evaluating IAM permissions in AWS.In May 2021, Xavier Garceau\-Aranda gave a trainingat NorthSec (which was offered again by NCC Group in August at Black Hat USA 2021\) titled Offensive Cloud Security.
+At time of writing, the CIS Microsoft 365 Foundations Benchmark was in version 1\.3\.0, to which Viktor has contibuted.
+In March 2021, Erik Steringer published version 1\.1\.0 of his tool, Principal Mapper (PMapper), a tool for quickly evaluating IAM permissions in AWS.
+In May 2021, Xavier Garceau\-Aranda gave a training at NorthSec (which was offered again by NCC Group in August at Black Hat USA 2021\) titled Offensive Cloud Security.
 This training allowed attendees to experience first\-hand how security vectors that exist in